arillso/ansible.repositories/README.md

 #### ubuntu

-The ubuntu keys correspond to the parament of the apt repostory module, See: [apt_repository](https://docs.ansible.com/ansible/latest/modules/apt_repository_module.html)
+The ubuntu keys correspond to the parameter of the apt repostory module, See: [apt_repository](https://docs.ansible.com/ansible/latest/modules/apt_repository_module.html).

 The following parameters are required: